siznax/trudell/about.md

 would very much like to help.

-Ultimately, I hope we can announce a new "American Indian" collection with a pow wow at the Internet Archive where selections from John’s 1983 album _Tribal Voice_ can be performed live with tribal members and speakers selected to read John's poems.
+Ultimately, I hope we can announce a new "American Indian" collection with a pow wow where selections from John’s 1983 album _Tribal Voice_ can be performed live with tribal members and speakers selected to read John's poems.
 I also hope we can present a new name for the collection in honor of John Trudell and his contributions to indigenous peoples and like minded people everywhere.

 Steve Sisney